 A: Carpet patching is the process of removing the damaged area of the carpet and replacing it with a donor piece.

 Q: Where do you take the donor piece from?

-A: The donor peace can come from leftover carpet from the original installation.
-If there is no leftover carpet, we can usually take it from a closet or in the worst-case scenario we can take it from underneath a piece of furniture.
+A: The donor peace can come from the leftover carpet from the original installation.
+If there is no leftover carpet, we can usually take it from a closet, or in the worst-case scenario, we can take it from underneath a piece of furniture.

 Q: What will go back in place of the donor carpet?

 A: I can put a new piece of carpet in its place.
 I do carry small random pieces of carpet to put back into those areas for no extra charge, but they will not match your carpet.
 You are more than welcome to go out and try to find a piece that matches your carpet, but it can be very difficult to find something that matches exactly.
 I usually carry beige carpet on my vehicle.
 Sorry, I do not supply large carpet pieces.

 Q: Will I be able to see the patch?

 A: In some cases, you’ll never see the patch, and other times you will see it.
 It is very difficult to say whether you will be able to see the patch.
 Several things will affect how the patch will look, the style of the carpet, the length of the nap (carpet fibers), the age of the carpet, how faded the carpet is, how matted down the carpet is, and how dirty the carpet is.